HJRubin/nclpy/README.md

 ## Features

 -   Allows you to reproduce NCL-style graphics with Python commands
--   Not really sure if this is feasible but it would be nice
+-   It turns out this isn't feasible (yet)
+-   Instead we can do some interactive mapping and spatial analysis!

 ## Credits